 You may arrive in Ushuaia at any time during Day 1 of the itinerary.
 Upon your arrival in this splendid city, known for its rich architecture and European heritage, you will independently transfer to the group hotel (pre-night hotel included).

 Our team is available to help you book extra days in Buenos Aires, Santiago, or Ushuaia should you wish to arrive early and explore any of these locations before heading out for your Antarctic adventure.

 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
 This famous channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Think of the Beagle Channel as the tasty appetizer before your main course arrives.
 You will want to get out on deck and keep your eyes open as there are several bird species to capture your attention and test your photography skills.

 The Expedition Team will keep you busy by testing your knowledge of seabirds, penguins and the history of South Georgia as they begin their educational lecture program.
-Your first days will include time to get acquainted with fellow travelers and learning about the shore landings, Zodiac excursions and kayaking opportunities that await you.
+Your first days will include time to get acquainted with fellow travelers and learning about the shore landings, Zodiac excursions (included) and kayaking opportunities (extra cost) that await you.

 The first indication that you are approaching South Georgia is the sighting of birds around a group of rocky spires called Shag Rocks.
 Rising out of the icy ocean waters, have your binoculars and cameras ready to photograph these rocks.
 Shags and prions often rest here.